ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+more than 180 years.
+Near the grave
+stood a venerable apple tree, when and
+by whom planted is not known.
+This tree
+had gent two of its main roots into the
+grave of Mr. and Mrs. Williams.
+The
+larger root had pushed its way through
 the earth till it reached the precise
 spot occupied by the skull of Roger
 Williams.
 There making a turn as if